Strategies and Policies

-Decree 190 24/5/2013 Climate Change Mitigation and Adaption - Originally published in 2010, but was replaced by Decree 190/2013.
-It provides a basis for actions to reduce deforestation in the state and promotes the Climate Change Action Program, which lays out the steps that the state government should take in order to construct a REDD+ mechanism in more detail, and states that the Inter-secretarial Climate Change Commission will be established.
+Decree no. 190 5/24/2013 - Law for Adaptation and Mitigation of Climate Change for the State of Chiapas - Originally published in 2010, but was replaced by Decree 190/2013.
+It provides a basis for actions to reduce deforestation in the state and promotes the Climate Change Action Program, which establishes the steps that the state government should take to build a REDD+ mechanism in more detail, and establishes the Inter-secretarial Exchange Commission.

-Decree 189 4/18/2009 - State Environmental Law - Establishes the regulatory framework for environmental matters for the State of Chiapas.
-It aims at the conservation of biodiversity, restoration of ecological balance, environmental protection and rational use of natural resources to promote sustainable development of the state, establishing the basis for issues such as indigenous rights and environmental protection.
+Decree no. 189 4/18/2009 - Environmental Law of the State of Chiapas - Establishes the regulatory framework for environmental issues for the State of Chiapas.
+Its objective is the conservation of biodiversity, the restoration of ecological balance, environmental protection, and the rational use of natural resources to promote sustainable development of the state, establishing the basis for issues such as indigenous rights and environmental protection.

-Interministerial Coordination Commission for Climate Change (CCICCCH) - chaired by the Governor and, in his absence, by the head of the SEMAHN.
-The CCICCCH is made up of the heads of state public administration bodies as presented in chapter IV of the LAMCCCH.
-The CCICCCH is responsible for government coordination in the area of Climate Change in the State of Chiapas and its resolutions and opinions are mandatory for the bodies that make up the state public administration (Article 15).
+Inter-Institutional Coordination Commission on Climate Change of the State of Chiapas (CCICCCH) - Presided over by the Governor and, in his absence, by the minister of the SEMAHN.
+The CCICCCH is composed of the ministers of the organs of the state public administration as presented in chapter IV of the LAMCCCH.
+The CCICCCH is responsible for government coordination in the area of Climate Change in the State of Chiapas and its resolutions and opinions are binding on the bodies that make up the state public administration (Article 15).
 The CCICCCH has several Working Groups (WG), two of which are related to the REDD+.

 Territorial and Ecological Zoning Programs